phaserjs/phaser/README.md

 * Fixed: Point.rotate asDegrees fixed (thanks BorisKozo)
 * Fixed: ArcadePhysics.separateTile wasn't returning the value, so the custom process callback wasn't getting called (thanks flameiguana)
 * Fixed: StageScaleMode.forceOrientation now correctly stores the forcePortrait value (thanks haden)
+* Fixed: Fixes to Math and Loader (thanks theJare)

 * Updated: ArcadePhysics.updateMotion applies the dt to the velocity calculations as well as position now (thanks jcs)
 * Updated: RequestAnimationFrame now retains the callbackID which is passed to cancelRequestAnimationFrame.